-- A. The board shall elect a chairman and a clerk on an annual basis from among its own number. - B. The chairman of the Planning Board shall designate an associate member to sit in the place of any member incapacitated by personal interest, inability to act, or absence when necessary. - C. The Planning Board or its designee shall keep minutes of its proceedings. - D. The Planning Board and may adopt rules of procedure and policy as it may deem necessary to conduct its affairs, including but not limited to the following subjects: - 1. rules and procedures governing applications and fees, including required written and graphical information; - 2. rules and procedures pertaining to the design and site plan review process; - 3. rules and procedures governing the administrative compliance of zoning requirements; - 4. rules and procedures establishing a minor class of project types not requiring comprehensive review or a public hearing, but still deserving of plan submittal; and - 5. rules and procedures for subdivision, lot splits, lot mergers, and lot line adjustments. - E. The adoption or amendment of rules of procedure and policy shall require a public hearing to receive comments from the public.
+- A. The board shall elect a chairman and a clerk on an annual basis from among its own number. - B. The chairman of the Planning Board shall designate an associate member to sit in the place of any member incapacitated by personal interest, inability to act, or absence when necessary. - C. The Planning Board or its designee shall keep minutes of its proceedings. - D. The Planning Board and may adopt rules of procedure and policy as it may deem necessary to conduct its affairs, including but not limited to the following subjects: - 1. rules and procedures governing applications and fees, including required written and graphical information; - 2. rules and procedures pertaining to the design and site plan review process; - 3. rules and procedures establishing a minor class of project types not requiring comprehensive review or a public hearing, but still deserving of plan submittal; and - 4. rules and procedures for subdivision, LOT SPLITS, LOT MERGERS, and LOT LINE ADJUSTMENTS. - E. The adoption or amendment of rules of procedure and policy shall require a public hearing to receive comments from the public.
 The public hearing shall be advertised once in a newspaper of local circulation, at least fourteen (14) days prior to the date of the public hearing.